Same Instructions, Different Day.

 Hey there BCU Family!

-You have the option of listening to our podcast (click the BCU avatar below to listen), reading the notes or BOTH.
+I was honored to teach on the subject of salt years ago, last month, and I recently had a very special request for an encore of “salt talk”.
+For part 2 of this three-part series, you will have the option of listening to our podcast (click here, or the BCU avatar below to listen), or, if you are short on time, reading the basic notes below, or you can do BOTH!
 In any case, we pray the podcast blesses you.
 If so, please thumbs up or leave a comment!
 Thank you and enjoy your study!

 One of the earliest mentions of salt is in Leviticus 2.
 That chapter outlines detailed instructions on how sacrifices had to be prepared to be given to the priests and then offered to God.
 In verses 4-6, you’ll see God was very specific about the flour, oil—and even if the grain sacrifice was made pan versus a frying pan.
-(Side note: note how you just couldn’t bring God a sacrifice any old way.
-That’s important for us to think about when we bring Him our sacrifice of praise, worship, time, money..anything we have for Him, we should give Him our best).
-Looking at the verses 11-12, God specifies the “seasonings” on the offering–that there should be no leaven or honey, but:
+(Side note: note how you just couldn’t bring God a sacrifice any ‘ol way.
+That’s important for us to think about when we bring Him our sacrifice of praise, worship, time, money….anything we have for Him, we should give Him our best).
+Looking at the verses 11-12, God specifies the “seasonings” on the offering—-that there should be no leaven or honey, but:

 Every offering you shall season with salt.
 You shall not allow the salt of the covenant of your God to be lacking from your grain offering.
 With all your offerings you shall offer salt” (Leviticus 2:13).